Roman Republic

 1. RIME 1.9.3.2; CDLI, P431076, which is found on three surviving boundary stones (one of which apparently came from Girsu); and

-In the first of these (which is more complete that the other), we read that:
+In the first of these inscriptions (RIME 1.9.3.2, which is the more complete of the two), we read that:

 1. Mesalim had erected a stele on a particular spot on the border that Enlil had demarcated (lines 4-8); and